LFrench03/Sudokus/README.md

 ## English
 ---
-The Sudoku is a logic puzzle placement game that has become extremely popular worldwide.
-Here I explain its main characteristics:

-Definition and origin: The Sudoku is a mathematical game invented at the end of the 1970s and popularized in Japan in the 1980s.
-Its name comes from the Japanese words "su," meaning "number," and "doku," meaning "alone."
-Literally, "Sudoku" means "numbers alone" or "unique numbers."
+Sudoku is a logical placement puzzle that has become extremely popular around the world.
+It was invented in the late 1970s and became popular in Japan in the 1980s.
+Its name comes from the Japanese "su," meaning "number," and "doku," meaning "alone."
+Literally, "Sudoku" means "single numbers" or "single numbers."

 #### The objective of the Sudoku is to fill in a 9x9 grid divided into 3x3 sub-grids using the numbers 1 through 9.
 The main rules are: